Differentiable Singular Value Decomposition: Adjoint method Jacobian computation and direct contribution of main matrix

 \section{Adjoint method Jacobian computation and direct contribution of main matrix}

 Consider the objective function $f$ as

-where $\mb{c}$ is a complex constant vector and $\mb{u}$ is the left singular vector.
+where $\mb{c}$ is a imaginary constant vector and $\mb{u}$ is the left singular vector.
 The function $f$ can be written in its real and imaginary parts as $f = f_r + i f_i$.
 The real and imaginary parts are

 Here, the Jacobian of the components of $f$ ($f_r$ and $f_i$) with respect to the state variables $\mb{w}$ for the SEMM case is $\p f / \p \mb{w}$ where $\mb{w}$ can be taken from \Cref{eq:residual_form_svd_gov_eqn}.
 The Jacobian for $f_r$ will then look like